LOW INTEREST RATES & EASY QUALIFICATION.

 If for any reason you want to, or need to sell your FHA-financed home, the new buyer can take over the loan for you.
 This is not automatic, but a common practice.
 That means once you sell the house, you don’t have to worry about the loan, penalties, interest, or other conditions anymore.

-While most lenders will take you through the basic ins and outs of the mortgage requirements, it is always good to be informed.
+When applying for an FHA loan, you’ll need to work with an FHA lender or private lender.
+While most lenders will take you through the basic ins and outs of the mortgage requirements, The loan officer will guide you through the process and help you determine the right loan option. it is always good to be informed.
 So here are some tips and tricks that might come in handy.

 - Get an FHA-approved lender